Before you use a bicycle on campus, please check out our bicycle regulations and registration information.

 - Affix the registration decal to the frame of your bicycle.

-- Bicycles are among the most frequently stolen type of property at MSU.
+Bicycle theft is a nationwide problem, particularly on university campuses.
+Unfortunately, MSU it not immune to this problem.
+Bicycles are among the most frequently stolen type of property at MSU.
 Most of the bicycles stolen at MSU are either UNLOCKED or secured with POOR QUALITY LOCKS at the time of the theft.

 Here are some suggestions which may help you in preventing a bicycle theft:

 - KEEP your bicycle locked at all times.
 Check with a bicycle dealer for an appropriate lock.

 ALWAYS secure the bicycle to a bicycle rack!
 If your bicycle is not secured to a solid object, all a thief has to do is pick it up and carry it away.
 This has happened before, don’t let it happen to you.

 REGISTER your bicycle with the MSU Police.
 This provides important information to help recover your bicycle if it is stolen, and helps the police get it back to you if it is recovered.

 - REPORT SUSPICIOUS ACTIVITY — particularly persons loitering around bicycle racks.